Transmission of avian flu to humans: what are the symptoms that warn of contagion with the H5N1 virus?

 Rare case of death from bird flu, the girl had been hospitalized for a week with flu-like symptoms

 But scientists have reportedparticularly disturbing news.
 The girl’s father is also positive for the H5N1 virus, which raises fears of possible human transmission.
 We have not yet received the results of all the analyzes carried out.
-It could also have been contaminated directly by a bird.
+It might also have been contaminated directly by a bird.

 Read also :